markdryan/specasm/docs/specasm.md

 dw data
 ```

 will encode the address of the label data directly into the program.
 The address is encoded at link time when salink has figured out the final address of the label.
+To encode the difference between two labels the expression syntax must be used.

 ```
-dw end-start
+dw =end-start
 .start
 dw 10, 10
 db 1